Varying-Vagrant-Vagrants/VVV/CONTRIBUTING.md

 Contributions to the VVV project are more than welcome.

+## License

+By contributing code to the [VVV project](https://github.com/varying-vagrant-vagrants/vvv/), you agree to license your contribution under the [MIT License](https://github.com/varying-vagrant-vagrants/vvv/blog/master/LICENSE).

 ## Issues

 Open a GitHub issue for anything.
 We've covered quite a bit of ground through the first year, so it would be helfpul to search for related topics first.
 That said, don't worry if you find yourself opening something that sounds like it could be obvious.
 There is no such thing.